Last Updated on 2 December 2022

 As it turns out, though, such moments are ripe with learning opportunity.
 Contrary to what many of us might guess, making a mistake with high confidence and then being corrected is one of the most powerful ways to absorb something and retain it.

 In recent years, cognitive scientists have done gobs of research on how making mistakes help us learn, much of it funded by the federal Institute for Education Science.
 Some findings make intuitive sense.
 Some are completely surprising.
 And many important findings that are relevant to teaching are not making it into the classroom, or penetrating very slowly.

 Traditionally, educators and psychologists in the U.S. were not fans of allowing students to flounder.
 B.F.
 Skinner, the hugely influential 20th century behavioral psychologist, didn't even like his lab rats and pigeons to err and constructed experiments to shape their behavior toward always getting the task right.
-“He thought if they made a mistake, the mistake would get entrenched, and you’d have to backtrack to erase it,” explains Janet Metcalfe, a professor of psychology at Columbia University, and the author of an impressive scientific review titled “Learning from Errors,” published earlier this year in Annual Review of Psychology.
+“He thought if they made a mistake, the mistake would get entrenched, and you’d have to backtrack to erase it,” explains Janet Metcalfe, a professor of psychology at Columbia University, and the author of an impressive scientific review titled “Learning from Errors,” published in Annual Review of Psychology.

 These wrong approaches are like crab grass, they are hard to get rid of and often have deep roots.
 You really have to undermine the roots of the misconception as well as strengthen the correct conception.